skdreier/religion_lgbtq/README.md

     - Figure 2a & 2b: Distribution of dependent variable
     - Figure 3a & 3b: Distribution of independent variable
     - Table A.2: Spearman correlations of tolerance variables
-    - Table A.3: Descriptive statistics for model covariates ## STEPHEN: This code doesn't run for me?
+    - Table A.3: Descriptive statistics for model covariates *This code doesn't run for me?*

 `source/main_models.R` runs main models, creates:
     - STEPHEN WILL FILL IN